 * OPEC, non-OPEC seen keeping oil cuts until end of 2018

-* Rising U.S. crude inventories, output cap prices
+Rising U.S. crude inventories and output cap prices

-* Shanghai crude futures fall 10 pct since Monday's launch
+* Shanghai crude futures down 10 pct since Monday's launch (Updates prices)

-The oil price touched $71 a barrel on Tuesday, near its high for the year, but has struggled to gain further traction since then, despite supportive comments from the Organization of the Petroleum Exporting Countries.
+Brent crude, the international benchmark, touched $71 a barrel on Tuesday, near its high for the year, but has dipped since then.

-OPEC, Russia and some other non-OPEC producers started cutting output in January 2017, lifting the price of Brent - the benchmark for most of OPEC's exports - by about a quarter since.
+OPEC, Russia and some other non-OPEC producers started cutting output in January 2017, which has since lifted the price of Brent by about a quarter.

 Sources at OPEC said the group and its allies were likely to keep their deal on cutting output for the rest of 2018 when they meet in June.

-But rising inventories and production in the United States has capped gains in crude prices.
-Commercial U.S. stocks rose by 1.6 million barrels in the last week <C-STK-T-EIA> to 429.95 million barrels, while output hit a record 10.43 million bpd, the Energy Information Administration (EIA) said.
+But rising inventories and production in the United States have capped gains in crude prices.
+Commercial U.S. stocks rose by 1.6 million barrels in the past week <C-STK-T-EIA> to 429.95 million barrels, while output hit a record 10.43 million barrels per day (bpd), the Energy Information Administration (EIA) said.

 (Additional reporting by Henning Gloystein in SINGAPORE and Alex Lawler in LONDON; Editing by David Goodman)